Usage of the node

 pre exposure

 This is a normal exposure grade correction that is applied before the neural network processing.
-It is here for artist convenience since it’s worth playing a bit with the exposure balance to optimise your output.
+It is here for artist convenience since it’s worth playing a bit with the exposure balance to optimize your output.

 pre gamma

 This is a normal gamma grade correction that is applied before the neural network processing.
-It is here for artist convenience since it’s worth playing a bit with the gamma balance to optimise your output.
+It is here for artist convenience since it’s worth playing a bit with the gamma balance to optimize your output.

 process scale

-This is a new knob since v1.5.0.
 Defines in what resolution to calculate the vectors in.
 The default value of 1.0 means it’s going to calculate the vectors in the same resolution as the input images (basically this ignores doing a pre-scale).
 A value of 0.5 means half res, and a value of 2.0 means double res.
 It’s good being able to alter the process resolution because of rendering speed, memory use and produced details.
 For example it’s quite often enough to calculate the vectors of UHD material in full HD instead (as in setting the process scale to 0.5).
 The vectors are always automatically reformatted back to the input resolution and scaled accordingly, so they are directly usable together with the input material.
 Please have a play with your particular material to find the most optimal process scale setting.

 variant